georg271828/Columbia-Integration-Bee/README.md

 The qualifying test can be taken during any one-hour interval within the time window listed below.

 ### Final Tournament
 The final tournament is based on a 12 player bracket style playoff, where the top four contestants in the qualifying round are given byes in the first round.
-Participants in the simple elimination round compete head-to-head, at the blackboard.
+Participants in the elimination round compete head-to-head, at the blackboard.
 The competitors in the final tournament receive consolation prizes.
 The winner will be awarded the title of **Columbia's Grand Integrator**!

 ## 2025 Columbia Integration Bee

 - **Qualifying round:** Friday February 28 4:30-6:30pm in Mathematics 312
-- **Final tournament:** Friday March 7 from 5:00pm in Havemeyer 309
+- <span style="color:red"> **Final tournament: Friday March 7 at 5:00pm in Havemeyer 309** </span>

-### <span style="color:red">Register </span> [here](https://forms.gle/vaGyMCvXDWfA3SVH7).
+## 2025 Finalists:

+1. Andrii	Shypachov
+2. Leo	Li
+3. Luke	Freed
+4. Srijan	Deoraj
+5. Will	Li
+6. Felix	Liu
+7. Eric	Shao
+8. Neilesh	Shrotri
+9. Daniel	Cheng
+10. Sharanya	Chatterjee
+11. Nikhil	Mudumbi
+12. Shreyas	Rajaram

+### Reserves:
+13. Zachary	Klein
+14. Shreyas	Singh
+15. Dhruv	Yalamanchi
+16. Mateo	Ramirez

 ____
 ### FAQ